 Vehicle and component recalls are critical in keeping the vehicles safe.
-Under the RVS legislation coming into effect from 1 July 2021, the Department of Infrastructure, Transport, Regional Development and Communications will assume regulatory responsibility for road vehicle and approved road vehicle component recalls.
+Under the RVS legislation coming into effect from 1 July 2021, the Department of Infrastructure, Transport, Regional Development, Communications and the Arts will assume regulatory responsibility for road vehicle and approved road vehicle component recalls.

 From 1 July 2021, suppliers must submit their recalls using the department’s Road Vehicle Regulator (ROVER) system.